IgorPavlov00/MERN-Stack-Reservation-App/README.md

 ## ✨ Key Features

-*   **Secure Authentication:** JWT (JSON Web Tokens) and HTTP-only cookies for registration and login.
+*   **🔒 Secure Authentication:** JWT (JSON Web Tokens) and HTTP-only cookies for registration and login.
-*   **Flexible Search:** Search accommodations by destination, dates, and number of guests.
+*   **🔍 Flexible Search:** Search accommodations by destination, dates, and number of guests.
-*   **Detailed Listings:** Comprehensive property information with images, descriptions, amenities, and reviews.
+*   **🏠 Detailed Listings:** Comprehensive property information with images, descriptions, amenities, and reviews.
-*   **Booking Management:** Create, update, and delete bookings.
+*   **📝 Booking Management:** Create, update, and delete bookings.
 View and manage all bookings in one place.
-*   **Admin Panel (Optional):**  Manage properties, users, and bookings through an administrative interface.
+*   **⚙️ Admin Panel (Optional):** Manage properties, users, and bookings through an administrative interface.
-*   **Responsive Design:**  Seamless experience across devices.
+*   **📱 Responsive Design:** Seamless experience across devices.

 ## 💻 Tech Stack